 Gold and silver exchange-traded funds (ETFs), a measure of large investor interest, are experiencing outflows as opposed to an almost interrupted inflow over the last few months.

-Mining stocks which either look for or produce these metals have been moving sideways, testing the "mettle" of even perma-bulls.
+Mining stocks that either look for or produce these metals have been moving sideways, testing the "mettle" of even perma-bulls.

-As David Morgan has so aptly – and during times like this, often said, "A precious metals' bull run (especially that of silver) will either wear you out our scare you out!
+As David Morgan has so aptly – and during times like this, often said, "A precious metals' bull run (especially that of silver) will either wear you out or scare you out!

 These gold and silver ETF outflows should be viewed like an almost parallel universe compared to the continuing robust physical demand for these metals on the part of investors – both large and small.

 Buy When Others Are Selling